NKI-GCF/XenofilteR/xenofilters/README_rust.md

 - alignment is better than in other species → -o / stdout
 - ambiguous is as good or too close to other species→ --ambiguous-output
-- alignment is worse than in other species → --filtered-output
+- alignment is worse than in other species → --discarded-output

 ## Features (compared to original XenofilteR)